seatable/seatable-admin-docs/docs/maintenance/backup-recovery.md

     If you restore your SeaTable Server with a new URL, don't forget to execute the [command line tool to update the URL](./change-url.md).
 Otherwise assets from the image and file columns will not be accessable.

+??? success "Take care to take over the PLUGINS_REPO_ID"

+    During the initial startup of the SeaTable container, SeaTable writes a variable called `PLUGIN_REPO_ID` to `dtable_web_settings.py`.
+    This variable represents a hidden library that stores the installation files of the SeaTable plugins.
+If you delete (commenting is not sufficient) this value from the configuration file, SeaTable will generate a new value upon the next start.

+    When performing a migration or restore, you have two options: you can either retain the existing value, ensuring that this repository exists in dtable-storage, or you can delete the value from `dtable_web_settings.py` and allow SeaTable to create a new one.

 ## Restore

 To restore your server, simply install a fresh new SeaTable Server and then import the mariadb dumps and copy all the user data.